sashkoristov/PSDS2020W/project/project.md

 * Run samtools sort to sort entries
 * Run samtools view to convert to .bam (binary sam)
 * Run samtools index to make it searchable
+* Use IGV to investigate the `hipA` gene for resistance

 ## Project 3: Prediction of stock prices `S3, Forecast, webhook` (Java, Python, Node.js)